 Maintenance or repairs

 You can also deduct some expenses that are directly related to your home office.
-Repairs to the space that you’re using for work, painting, or light renovation expenses would be “direct expenses” that you can deduct in full, instead of just the business percentage.
+Repairs to the space you’re using for work, painting, or light renovation would be “direct expenses” that you can deduct in full, instead of just the business percentage.

 Calculating the “business percentage” of your home involves finding the total square footage of your home office, and dividing it by the square footage of your entire home.